 “Department”, the Massachusetts Department of Housing and Community Development.

-“Committee”, the advisory committee established by section 4.
+“Committee”, the advisory committee established by this section.

-“Fund”, The Community Action Trust Fund to Address Inequality, Promote Opportunity, and End Poverty established by section 2.
+“Fund”, The Community Action Trust Fund to Address Inequality, Promote Opportunity, and End Poverty established by this section.

 “MASSCAP”, Massachusetts Association for Community Action.

 “Community services block grant”, funds designated to ameliorate the causes of poverty in communities within the commonwealth, distributed by the federal government to the commonwealth pursuant to section 672(a) et. seq. of the Omnibus Budget Reconciliation Act of 1981, or its successor.

 “Density of poverty”, percentage of total population in area to be served representing persons at one hundred per cent of poverty as defined by the United States Office of Management and Budget.

 A community action agency shall maintain a board structure where one-third of the members shall be elected public officials, currently, holding office, or their representatives, except that if the number of elected officials reasonably available and willing to serve is less than one-third of the membership on the board, membership on the board of appointive public officials may be counted in meeting such one-third requirement; at least one-third of the members shall be persons chosen in accordance with democratic selection procedures adequate to assure that they are representative of the poor in the area served; and the remainder of the members shall be officials or members of the business, industry, labor, religious, welfare, education, or other major groups and interests in the community.

 In order to qualify as a community action agency, such agency must be one which is community based and operated as set forth in this section which: -